 "I am insatiably curious about all facets of music history and performance and relish the opportunity to spark that same curiosity in my students."

-Elisa Koehler is an Associate Professor of Music and the Director of the Center for Dance, Music, and Theatre at Goucher College.
+Elisa Koehler is an Associate Professor of Music and the Assistant Director of the Center for Dance, Music, and Theatre at Goucher College.
 Formerly the Music Director and Conductor of the Frederick Symphony Orchestra, she is also a professional trumpeter active in period instrument performance.
 Dr. Koehler is the author of Fanfares and Finesse: A Performer’s Guide to Trumpet History and Literature (Indiana University Press) and A Dictionary for the Modern Trumpet Player (Rowman & Littlefield).
 She also edited new performing editions of the Haydn and Hummel trumpet concerti with historical commentary for Carl Fischer Music in 2016.
 As a trumpeter, Dr. Koehler has performed and recorded with the Bach Sinfonia, the Handel Choir of Baltimore, the Washington Cornett and Sackbut Ensemble, and Newberry’s Victorian Cornet Band.
 She earned a doctorate in orchestral conducting from the Peabody Institute of the Johns Hopkins University, a Master’s degree in trumpet performance from the University of Tennessee, and Bachelor’s degrees in both music education and trumpet performance from Peabody.
 In 2014 she earned Goucher’s Caroline Doebler Bruckerl ‘25 Award, which recognizes an exemplary faculty member in the areas of teaching, scholarly activity, and service.

 Research, Scholarship, Creative Work in Progress